Bride of the Regiment: Production

 The film is notable as the first Technicolor feature to include an outdoor sequence filmed at night, a difficult task due to the lighting that was necessary for Technicolor photography at that time.
 No expense was spared on the lavish gowns and sets and two thousand extras are reported to have been in the production.
-Aside from one tune retained from the original stage production - "When Hearts are Young (in Springtime") - the songs for the film were composed by Edward Ward and Al Bryan.
+Aside from one tune retained from the original stage production - "When Hearts Are Young" - the songs for the film were composed by Edward Ward and Al Bryan.
 The film differed from most film operettas of the time in that its musical numbers, various comic bits, and even a few characters are unrelated to the basic plot.
-No prints of the film are known to exist.
+No complete prints of the film are known to exist.